• plumbing heating and air alliance member

 16) Print Advertising

-Newspapers and magazines have grown virtually obsolete in the past decade, and investing in advertising on these platforms might seem like a waste.
+Newspapers and magazines have become virtually obsolete over the past decade, making it seem like a waste to invest in advertising on these platforms.

 However, those who continue to read newspapers trust them more than ever.